phreeza/manuscript_axon_potentials/doc/manuscript.md

-number of fibers at the depth of each recording location, (2) the average spatial derivative of the membrane potential over time in a single fiber at the location next to the most dorsal electrode, (3) the axonal conduction velocity, and (4) the distance between bundle and electrode array.
+number of fibers at the depth of each recording location, (2) the average spatial derivative of the membrane potential over time in a single fiber at the location next to the most dorsal electrode, (3) the axonal conduction velocity, and (4) the distance between the axon bundle and electrode array.

 ![Multielectrode recordings in the barn owl show dipolar axonal EFPs. (**A**)